enewe101/corenlp-xml-reader/README.rst

 In our sentence "President Obama" and "he" are part of the same coreference chain.
-Starting from the mention containing the token "Obama", we can acces the coreference chain starting, and then access the other mention of Obama (the one consisting of the token "he"):
+Starting from the mention containing the token "Obama", we can acces the coreference chain, and then access the other mention of Obama (the one consisting of the token "he"):

 .. code-block:: python